Form of Government: Federal republic

 Finance and banking.

 The Swiss National Bank, which is independent of the federal government, acts as the central bank.
 The Swiss banking system is one of the most advanced in the world.
 Swiss banks control a substantial share of the world market of overseas-managed assets.
-Over 300 banks and financial institutions operate in Switzerland (the two largest ones are Credit Suisse and UBS).
+About 250 banks and financial institutions operate in Switzerland (the two largest ones are Credit Suisse and UBS).
 Zürich is home to the country’s largest stock exchange.
 Due to international pressure, Switzerland has made agreements with numerous other countries to tax non-residents.
 Since 2018, the automatic exchange of banking information has entered into force with EU member states and other countries.
-UBS was fined 3.7 billion euro by France in 2019 for its involvement in cases of tax evasion.
+In response to the economic crisis, in 2020 the watchdog authorities demanded moderation from the main banking groups in the distribution of dividends.

-The country is at a juncture of important European highways and railways and is committed to strengthening its rail lines to favour the reduction of cargo traffic on the road.
+The country is at a juncture of important European highways and railways.
+Policies are in place to favour the reduction of cargo traffic on the road.
 In 2016, the San Gottardo tunnel (57 km) was opened, a strategically important endeavour for transporting goods by rail along the “Rotterdam-Genoa” corridor in Europe.

 |Civil aviation, km flown||171 900 000||km flown||2004|